 A painful and/or unstable total joint replacement usually indicates some underlying problem.
 Infection, loosening of the components, ligament and other soft tissue problems can be the culprit.
 Careful evaluation and management by a GDO surgeon will provide the most accurate diagnosis and formulate the best treatment plan.

 I do not live in Dallas.
 Will this make treatment difficult?

-Travelling for medical care is never convenient, but is often required to optimize outcomes for rare conditions.
+Traveling for medical care is never convenient, but it is often required to optimize outcomes for rare conditions.
 GDO treats a high volume of patients from all over Texas and beyond.
 We strive to make the experience as easy as possible.
 GDO surgeons are often able to coordinate with local doctors to decrease the inconvenience of being treated in a different city or state.

 What is osteomyelitis?

-Osteomyelitis is infection that occurs in the bone.
+Osteomyelitis is an infection that occurs in the bone.
 GDO surgeons are experts in the surgical treatment of bone and soft tissue infections.
 Coordination with an infectious disease specialist is often required.